 The aftermath of a DUI can be a difficult time.
 Receiving a DUI charge in Utah can be especially difficult considering you not only have to deal with the impending criminal case but the suspension of your license as well.
 In Utah, your license becomes suspended immediately after your DUI arrest.
 Afterward, you must respond with a requested driver’s license hearing within 10 days of the arrest.
 While this may seem like a hectic turnaround, a driver’s license hearing is your only chance to maintain your license while your criminal DUI case is unresolved.

-Driver’s licenses hearings can go many different ways and have the potential to better prepare you for the impending criminal DUI case, especially the manner in which evidence was gathered against you.
-If you request a driver’s license hearing, you need to be working with an experienced Salt Lake City criminal defense attorney.
+Driver’s license hearings can go many different ways and have the potential to better prepare you for the impending criminal DUI case, especially the manner in which evidence was gathered against you.
+If you request a driver’s license hearing, you need to be working with an experienced Salt Lake City DUI attorney.
 Attorney Joseph Jardine and his team have the experience with driver’s license hearings needed to capitalize on the many opportunities such hearings present to improve your future outlook.
-Driver’s license hearings are time sensitive; contact Jardine Law Offices, P.C. as soon as you can.
+Driver’s license hearings are time-sensitive; contact Jardine Law Offices P.C. as soon as you can.

 Your best chance for legally obtaining your right to drive lies with an experienced attorney.
-Joseph Jardine, Peter Goodall, and the legal team at Jardine Law Offices, P.C. will put up the necessary fight to attempt to secure your driving privileges and seize all the opportunities your driver’s license hearing could present to attack evidence against you.
-For a free case evaluation, contact us at this link or give us a call at 801-451-9555.
+Peter Goodall and the legal team at Jardine Law Offices P.C. will put up the necessary fight to attempt to secure your driving privileges and seize all the opportunities your driver’s license hearing could present to attack the evidence against you.
+For a free case evaluation, contact us or give us a call at 801-350-3506.